Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 Our hotel told us he could arrange a tour for 1200 EGP in total, but in fairness, he informed us that there were cheaper options.

-We ended up paying 800 EGP/25 USD in total for a private driver who drove us around from 9 to 5.
+We ended up paying 800 EGP/25 USD in total for a private driver who drove us around from 9 to 5 to some of the best attractions in Egypt.
 Shop around, it will be worth your while.

-Egypt Scams: Tourist Trap 7 – Scammers, Beggars and Street Kids
+9 – Egypt Tourist Scams – Scammers, Beggars and Street Kids

 When you are walking on the street during your Egypt holiday it is going to be inevitable that someone will ask you: